 – If you use a half gallon of water, put two tablespoons.
 If you use 1 gallon, place four tablespoons of salt.

 Clothing (It’s better if it’s white.
 You’ll get the color that you want if it’s like that.)

 Are you all set?
 Let’s start to dye our clothes!

 Step 1: Boil water along with salt.

 Step 2: Mix Venus Dye first and then boiled water into the basin.

-Step 3: Put your clothing into the mixture and DO NOT LEAVE IT or else the color would not be distributed properly.
-You need to flip the clothing from time to time or if the water is still hot you can stir it with a spoon or a wooden stick.
-Don’t worry, the color won’t stick to your spoon.
+Step 3: Put your clothing into the mixture and DO NOT LEAVE IT or else the color would not be appropriately distributed.
+You need to flip the clothing from time to time, or if the water is still hot, you can stir it with a spoon or a wooden stick.
+Don’t worry; the color won’t stick to your spoon.
 Do it for 30 minutes.
 (I do it for about an hour or even until the water gets cold.)